Mudaykirann/BLOG_API/README.md

-# 📝 Blog REST API
+# 📝 Blog Backend System using REST API

 Built a production-ready backend system for a RESTful Blog API using Java 17, Spring Boot 4, and PostgreSQL, with JWT authentication, role-based access, validation, and pagination.